 Introduction Laggantalluch Head is an area of granite sea-cliffs south of Stranraer, on the coast of the North Channel near the Mull of Galloway.
 It is widely regarded as the best of the sea cliffs in the southwest of Scotland.
-Pictured above is an unknown climber on Krill Bill on a day when much of Scotland was damp, cold and dreich!
+Pictured above are myself and Linda on Stingray, on a day when much of Scotland was damp, cold and dreich!

-Access The crags are mostly tidal, but with many routes still accessible at high tide and some completely on dry land.
+Access The crags are mostly tidal, but many routes are still accessible at high tide and some completely on dry land.
 To get here follow the A77 or A75 towards Stranraer then the A716 down the east shore of the Rhinns to Drummore village.
 From here follow the B7041 then an unnamed minor road westwards to Portencorkrie Bay.
 A wee track runs down to the shore between Knockenculie and Barncorkrie farms.
-Just before the derelict cottage cut across two grassy fields to the north, rising slightly to reach a fence line running northwards (parallel to the shore) about 60m above sea level (marked on the 1:25,000 OS map).
-When the fence turns to the right leave it and go diagonally down the slope to reach the top of the main cliff.
+About 50m before the derelict cottage cut right across two grassy fields to the north, rising slightly to reach a fence line running northwards (parallel to the shore) about 60m above sea level (marked on the 1:25,000 OS map).
+Follow this fence.
+When the fence turns sharp right leave it and go diagonally down the slope to reach the top of the main cliff.
 A total of about 15-20 minutes walk from the road to reach the crags.
-This route at first appears to climb higher than necessary, but after several visits I think it is the best way in.
+This route at first appears to climb much higher than necessary, but it is the best way in.
 You can also walk closer to the shore round from the cottage to the crags, but it's much rougher walking, and you'll eventually get to a big dry zawn that forces you higher anyway.

 Guidebook For a definitive list of all the climbs at Laggantalluch Head see the SMC published Lowland Outcrops guidebook.